-The Fund's investment objective is to achieve longterm capital gains from investment in specified high-quality stringed instruments which are lent to the ACO for use by its players.
-The Fund is not expected to generate income returns.
+The Fund's investment objective is to derive long-term capital gain from the acquisition of such instruments and the lending of them to the ACO for use by its players.
+The Fund is not expected, and it is not part of the Fund's investment objective, to generate income returns.